 Cognitive overload is something which, as a designer, you want to avoid.
 Overloading your users can confuse them and, in turn, make them less likely to return to your product.
 One way to overcome this is through Miller’s Law, which states that people are typically able to retain a list of information 7 (plus or minus 2) items long.
 This law emphasises the benefits of “chunking” to ease the cognitive load of complex tasks by grouping information into related features.

-Myself and my wonderful UX Research colleagues presenting to the hedgehog lab team.
+UX Researchers presenting to the hedgehog lab team.

-If you have been following hedgehog lab's user research Twitter account, you may have seen some of these psychology insights on our insight of the day tweets!
-If not, you've definitely been missing out so give us a follow on Twitter, @hedgehoglabUXR.
+If you have been following hedgehog lab's user research Twitter account, you may have seen some of these psychology insights!
+If not, you've been missing out so give us a follow on Twitter, @hedgehoglabUXR.